jphansen/asviglager/README.md

 # Asviglager - Asset Management System

-A modern asset management system with a FastAPI backend and Flutter mobile application for managing products, warehouses, and inventory.
+A modern asset management system with a FastAPI backend and Flutter mobile application for managing products, warehouses, inventory, and product photos.

 ## Project Structure